pikvm/pikvm/pages/Wiring Examples.md

 Use case:
 - Trying to determine if the data cable is truly a data cable and not just a power cable
-- Or testing to see if the splitter or cable is defective
+- Testing to see if the splitter or cable is defective
+- Basic troubleshooting